Cyber Attack through Ransomware: Here is What It MeansJuly 18, 2021 | By Comodo

-Curious to know what cyber-attacks through ransomware entails?
+Curious to know what is cyber-attack through ransomware?
 It’s pretty simple and straightforward.
 This otherwise means ransomware attacks.
 If you’re still not sure what this is about, it’s safe to say you have no profound knowledge about ransomware and that’s okay.
-Surely, you do know what ransomware is, how it spreads, and the best way to prevent the attacks by continuing to read.
+Surely, you do understand what ransomware is, however it spreads, and also the best thanks to forestalling the attacks by continuing to browse.

 What is Ransomware?